What Is Cloud Computing? How Does ‘The Cloud’ Work?

 What Are Popular Examples Of Cloud Computing Services At Work Today?

 There has been a significant evolution in the way in which we save, store and access data.
+And particularly, the scale with nosql databases shows no signs of stopping expansion.
 You no longer need to save documents on one particular device.
 You can access personal files and data from anywhere with a solid Internet service connection, at any time.
 That’s all because of cloud technology.
 The cloud storage market spoils you for choice too.

 A variety of cloud storage providers are available, many of which offer free storage space.
 Out with file saving on floppy disks, CDs and even USB flash drives, in with cloud storage providers such as Dropbox, Box.com and Backblaze.
 (Sites like Cloudwards allows you to compare a range of different cloud storage providers in one place).